ikki2530/holbertonschool-machine_learning/math/0x07-bayesian_prob/README.md

 * [Authors](#authors)

 ## Description
-Concepts of pultivariate probability: Joint, conditional, marginal probabilities, etc.
+Concepts of Bayesian Probability: Bayes Theorem.

 ## Learning Objectives
 ### General

-- Who is Carl Friedrich Gauss?
+- What is Bayesian Probability?
-- What is a joint/multivariate distribution?
+- What is Bayes’ rule and how do you use it?
-- What is a covariance?
+- What is a base rate?
-- What is a correlation coefficient?
+- What is a prior?
-- What is a covariance matrix?
+- What is a posterior?
-- What is a multivariate Gaussian distribution?
+- What is a likelihood?

 ## Files Description